You are viewing a story from harrypotterfanfiction.com

 Fleur stared at him surprised.
 After the incident that morning, she had completely forgotten that Ron had Luna.
 It was strange how he had dove into another relationship when he had never really gotten over the bushy haired girl.
 According to Bill, Ron had loved Hermione since he first met her when he was eleven.
 How did somebody get over something like that.
 It was now apparent to Fleur what had happened inside Ron’s heart to cause him to snap in such an insane manner.

-At dinner, Ron showed no resemblance to the broken man Fleur had witnessed earlier.
+At dinner, Ron showed no resemblance to the broken man Fleur had witnessed earlier that day.
 Although he seemed relatively normal, he refused to make eye contact with Fleur, which was not entirely abnormal.
 Hermione had once told her that he was too afraid of looking into her eyes for fear of rambling on like a naive fourth year.

 In the beginning, she was so awestruck and could never have imagined herself into the situation she was now wading through.
 She dropped her fork into her potatoes and stood up from the table.
 “Excuse me.”
 She managed to calmly, but shakily stroll out of the kitchen before sprinting up the stairs.
-Once within the confines of her bedroom, she flung herself onto the bed her and her husband shared and began to wail, without consideration of casting a simple Mufliato in the direction of the door.
+Once within the confines of her bedroom, she flung herself onto the bed she shared with her husband and began to wail, without consideration of casting a simple Mufliato in the direction of the door.

 It would’ve been impossible to hear Bill’s footsteps on the stairs over her sobs, but she knew he was coming and wasn’t at all surprised when the door flew open and his powerful arms were wrapped around her petite frame.
 He didn’t ask her what was wrong or even speak a word.
 He just lied with her shaking in his arms.
 She sobbed into his chest.
 She was completely encased in the hold of a man who could crush her in seconds with his mere physical strength.
 A man she could crush in seconds with the truth.